 Last year, there were 227 startups on the list, showing an overall 11 percent growth pattern of startups in the Triangle for this year.
 There were 176 Tweeners in 2019 and 143 in 2018.

-The new additions include Acre, Arpio, Atmos, Bloom AI, Bytebase, Cameyo, Cinetic, Cycle Labs, Dart Displays, Dendi Software, Dental HQ, Devana Solutions, E-emphasys Technologies, EarthOptics, Enmass Energy, Flexgen, Green Places, GrowPath, Higgs Boson Health, LogistiVIEW, Microgrid Labs, MuukTest, Omni Creator Products, Participate, Persistence AI, Playmetrics, Protochips, PRTI, RepVue, ResultID, Rownd, Security Journey, Serve Finance, Transmira, Tribe, Trulabs, Tumult Labs and WorkDove.
-(Note: all links are to previous GrepBeat stories on those startups.)
+The new additions include Acre, Arpio, Atmos, Bloom AI, Bytebase, Cameyo, Cinetic, Cycle Labs, Dart Displays, Dendi Software, Dental HQ, Devana Solutions, E-emphasys Technologies, EarthOptics, Enmass Energy, Flexgen, Green Places, GrowPath, Higgs Boson Health, LogistiVIEW, Microgrid Labs, MuukTest, Omni Creator Products, Participate, Persistence AI, Playmetrics, Protochips, PRTI, RepVue, Resultid (previously NanoVest), Rownd, Security Journey, Serve Finance, Transmira, Tribe, Trulab, Tumult Labs and WorkDove.
+(Note: the links are to GrepBeat feature stories on those startups.)

 However, 13 startups exited the list this year because they were either acquired or earned more than $80 million in revenue, thus “graduating” from the list.
 The latter included tech unicorn Pendo.